akanshgulati/personal-blog-gatsby-markdown/src/posts/text-replace-transition/add-text-replace-transition-easily.md

 ![animated correct ](./vue-transition-classes.jpg)

-As mentioned above in Transition triggers section, we will using Dynamic Component loading for text change transition using `key` attribute to inform Vue of any change in node/content.
+We will use Dynamic Component loading, mentioned above as one of the Transition triggers, for text change transition using `key` attribute to inform Vue of any change in node/content.

 Once we implement this, we see transitioning working as below:

 <img align="center" src="vue-transition-without-mode.gif" alt="vue-transition-default-mode" style="display: block; margin: 0 auto;"></img>

-You can see clearly that this is **NOT** what we desire, the problem is that new text content is coming before the previous text content is hidden and due to this, both contents are visible for a fraction of second during transitioning.
+You can see that this is **NOT** what we desire, the problem is that the new text content is coming before the previous text content is hidden and due to this, both contents are visible for a fraction of second during transitioning.
 This is what we call as `in-out` mode, which is set by default.

 **How to solve this flickering issue?**

-In order to make this transition smooth, we have to make sure that the transition of old text content is completed before new content transition starts.
-For that we specify mode as `out-in` to prevent flickering.
+To make this transition smooth, we have to make sure that the transition of old text content is completed before new content transition starts.
+For that, we specify mode as `out-in` to prevent flickering.
-You can read more about transitions and modes in depth [here](https://vuejs.org/v2/guide/transitions.html).
+You can read more about transitions and modes in-depth [here](https://vuejs.org/v2/guide/transitions.html).

 <iframe src="https://codesandbox.io/embed/vue-text-transition-example-nlvog?fontsize=14&hidenavigation=1&theme=dark"